 Checklist for a New Facility Clearance

 - Sponsorship: The very first step to clearing a company is for them to be sponsored for a facility clearance by either a government contracting activity (GCA) or another cleared company.
-The Facility Clearance Branch has a sample sponsorship letter that the sponsoring organization may use to submit the sponsorship.
+The Facility Clearance Branch has a Facility Clearance (FCL) Sponsorship Request Letter that the sponsoring organization may use to submit the sponsorship.

 - DSS Begins the Process: Once the sponsorship letter has been received and accepted, the Facility Clearance Branch will send the Facility Security Clearance (FCL) Orientation Handbook that contains detailed information for a company that is beginning the facility clearance process.
 The Facility Clearance Branch will schedule a telephonic survey with the FSO and an individual who is familiar with the business structure within 10 days of receiving the FCL Orientation Handbook.